 Q: What do people do with this degree?

-A: The vast majority of our M.Div. alums serve with distinction in some form of Church ministry.
+A: The vast majority of our MDiv alums serve with distinction in some form of Church ministry.
 Many serve in parishes as pastoral associates, directors of religious education, and youth ministers.
 Others serve in campus ministry at the high school or university level.
-Still others are teachers, healthcare pastoral care ministers, diocesan leaders, social service advocates, liturgy directors, etc. The Church has urgent needs in many areas, so a multitude of opportunities await our graduates.
+Others are teachers, healthcare pastoral care ministers, diocesan leaders, social service advocates, liturgy directors and more.
+The Church has urgent needs in many areas, so a multitude of opportunities await our graduates.

 A. These are the alternatives: